Kenya president urges citizens to arrest the corrupt

 - Woman tells police she's a 'clean, thoroughbred, white girl'

-In his words, “The power is in your hands to end this vice in this country.”
+“The power is in your hands to end this vice in this country,” he said.

+Kenyatta’s remarks were met with skepticism because he urged that those arrested be taken to the police.
+The police force is notoriously corrupt, and cases generally are pursued or dropped depending on who pays bribes demanded by officers.

+An effort by the National Police Service Commission to weed out errant police officers that started in 2012 has been criticized for not doing enough to reform the 99,000-strong force, whose leaders admit corruption is widespread.